Molecular Pathology Laboratory

 Diagnostic Division

 We have invested heavily in state-of-the-art technologies to offer our patients "tailored" medical care.
 We believe that every patient is unique, therefore similar diseases can behave differently in different patients.
-The tests we apply to the diseased tissues allow us to administer the proper treatment for each patients.
-A concept known as individualized therapy.
+The tests we apply to the diseased tissues allow us to administer treatment tailored to each patient.
+A concept known as individualized or personalized therapy.

 Fluorescent in situ